Machwitz Kaffee

-Machwitz Kaffee (/de/) is a German family owned coffee brand and a coffee roasting company in Hanover, Germany.
-Founded in Gdańsk in 1883 as a consumer goods store.
-In 1919, the headquarter moved to Georgstrasse, Hanover as a specialty coffee shop.
-Walter Koch (1911–1998), bought the company in 1948 as a family business.
-From 1952 to 1956, Walter Koch was a member of the German Party in the City Council of Hanover and was Mexico's honorary consul for Lower Saxony for many years.
-In 1958, he bought and restored the Hehlen moated castle, which was built in the 16th century, in the style of the Weser Renaissance.
+Machwitz Kaffee (/de/) is a German family-owned coffee roaster and retailer from Hanover, Germany.
+Founded in Gdańsk in 1883 as a consumer goods store, the headquarters moved to Hanover in 1919 and began specialising in coffee.

+The company was purchased by Walter Koch (1911–1998) in 1948, and has remained in the family's ownership ever since.

+From 1952 to 1956, Walter Koch was a member of the Hanover City Council, representing the Deutsche Partei (German Party), a national-conservative and monarchist political party which appealed to sentiments of German nationalism and nostalgia for the German Empire.

+In 1958, he bought and restored the 16th-century Hehlen moated castle, which remains in the family's ownership to this day.